 The strength of the coffee brew will determine the final taste of the brew.
-This is why you need to make it strong since it will be diluted by the ice, milk and other liquids.
+This is why you need to make it strong since it will be diluted by ice, milk, and other liquids.
 You can always add more coffee to dial in your ideal strength level.
 For a thicker blend, use whole milk and add an extra glass of ice.
 You can also top your iced drink with whipped cream and other flavorings.

 Recipe: Coffee-based Home Rendition for the Starbucks Mocha Frappuccino